Literacy Initiative

 Multisensory Approach

-Multisensory approach to learning Traditional (Linear) approach to learning
+Multisensory approach to learning

-Uses multiple pathways to encode information into long-term memory Uses single pathway, building short term memorization and retention
+• Uses multiple pathways to encode information into long-term memory

-Utilizes a hands-on approach that enables students to strengthen pathways in their brains that connect the visual, auditory and kinesthetic components of language Learning takes place on a perscribed path, relying heavily on rote memorization.
-Students learn skills in isolation focusing on one sensory pathway at a time
+• Learning takes place on a prescribed path, relying heavily on rote memorization.
+Students learn skills in isolation, focusing on one sensory pathway at a time.

 Program Impact

 One of the most successful elements of our program continues to be the strength, commitment, and creativity of our Executive Vice President of Literacy and Literacy Supervisors.
 Throughout the year, they create innovative and unique lessons and enrichment activities in order to maintain participants’ attention.
-Through our monthly meetings we were able to share ideas and resources among sites to improve implementation.
+Through our monthly meetings, we were able to share ideas and resources among sites to improve implementation.
 With the educational gap that came along with COVID-19, our staff rose to the occasion to ensure that the youth who are the most in need were not left behind.
 In addition to our work locally, we have provided, trained, and supported 15 Boys and Girls Club organizations nationwide with virtual literacy programming resources.
 Through these efforts, over 1000 youth have been impacted.

 Our Outcomes